GLP-1 Drugs: A Revolutionary Treatment for Obesity

-Of course, the usual approach is to go on a diet, but in reality, weight-loss diets don’t work very well.
-Researchers define a successful diet as one that produces a weight loss of 5 percent.
-In other words, it’s a success if a 250-pound man loses 12 pounds.
-Probably, what he would really like is to weigh what he did when he graduated from high school—185 pounds, maybe.
-He would undoubtedly look and feel better.
+Scientists define a successful diet deserving of publication in a medical journal as one that produces a weight loss of 5 percent.
+In other words, it’s deemed a success if a 250-pound man loses 12 pounds.
+Such a guy might wish he could weigh what he did when he graduated from high school, 190 pounds maybe, which would be a 24% reduction.
+He would undoubtedly look better and feel better.
 He would also reduce his risk of diabetes, high blood pressure, heart disease and arthritis of his knees, hips and back.
-Unfortunately, that kind of weight loss from dieting is rare.
+Unfortunately, that kind of weight loss from dieting alone is unusual.

-Although chemists could synthesize human GLP-1, it didn’t last long enough in the circulation to be useful a medication.
+Scientists had known for years that human GLP-1 lowers blood sugar and wondered if the hormone could be useful for treating diabetes.
+The problem was that it didn’t last long enough in the circulation to be useful as a medicine for diabetes.
 However, Dr. Eng found that Gila Monsters’ GLP-1 lasted longer than human GLP, which made it possible to use as a medication.
-In 2005, the pharmaceutical company Eli Lilly began marketing a synthetic version of Gila monster GLP-1 under the brand name Byetta for treating diabetes.
-Doctors jokingly called it lizard spit.
+In 2005, pharmaceutical company Eli Lilly began marketing a synthetic version of lizard GLP-1 under the brand name Byetta.
+(Doctors jokingly call it lizard spit, although it doesn’t really come from lizards; it’s manufactured in chemistry labs.)

-Research trials showed that in addition to lowering blood sugar, exenatide caused some weight loss, an average of 2% of initial body weight.
-That might not sound like much, but it was notable because most of the diabetes medications at the time made patients gain weight.
+It turned out that in addition to lowering blood sugar, exenatide caused some weight loss, an average of 2%.
+That might not seem like much, but it was notable at the time because most of the diabetes medications available at the time made you gain weight.

-Although exenatide lasted longer in the circulation than human GLP-1, it still disappeared quickly requiring an injection twice a day.
-Biochemists went to work to develop longer lasting versions of GLP-1.
-Now there are several GLP-1 medications that stay in the circulation longer than exenatide and are easier to take.
+Although exenatide lasted longer in the circulation than human GLP-1, it still required two injections a day to be effective.
+Biochemists soon developed longer lasting versions of GLP-1 drugs.
+Now there are several GLP-1 drugs that are easier to take.
 For example, liraglutide (brand name Victoza) can be taken once daily.
-Semaglutide (brand names Ozempic and Wegovy) and terzepatide (brand name Mounjaro) require only one self-administered injection per week.
+Semaglutide (brand names Ozempic and Wegovy) and terzepatide (brand names Mounjaro and Zepbound) which require only one self-administered injection per week.

 While all the GLP-1 medications are effective for controlling blood sugar, they differ in the amount of weight loss they produce.
 In diabetics, Victoza causes an average loss of 6 percent of initial body weight; Ozempic produces a loss of 7 percent.
-Remember, that’s in diabetics.
+But remember, that’s in diabetics.
+What about people who don’t have diabetes but just want to lose weight?

-This brought up the obvious question: If GLP-1 medications help diabetics lose weight, why couldn’t they be used to help folks without diabetes shed pounds?
-To answer that question, researchers enrolled 1961 overweight volunteers without diabetes to see if the long-lasting GLP-1 medication Ozempic could help them lose weight.
+This brought up the obvious question: If GLP-1 medications help diabetics lose weight, why couldn’t they be used to help people without diabetes shed pounds?
+To answer that question, researchers studied two thousand overweight volunteers without diabetes to see if the long-lasting GLP-1 Ozempic could help them lose weight too.
 Two thirds of the participants gave themselves an injection of Ozempic once a week.
 One third took a placebo shot.

 If those results weren’t impressive enough, in 2022 the findings of a study of another GLP-1 diabetes drug, terzepatide (Mounjaro), were published.
 One weekly shot of Mounjaro produced an average weight loss of 48 pounds–21 percent of initial weight.
 You read that right: one self-administered shot a week, 48 pounds.
 No treatment for obesity has ever come close to producing that much weight loss.

-This is a game changer.
+This was is a game changer.
 A cure for obesity could reverse or prevent all the medical problems caused by being overweight, including type 2 diabetes, high blood pressure, heart disease and arthritis of the knees and hips.
-For many people, it would open the door to a world of leisure and work activities and alleviate the embarrassment and self-esteem issues associated with obesity.
+For many people, it would open the door to a world of work and leisure activities difficult for them before and alleviate the embarrassment and self-esteem issues often associated with obesity.

 The day might come when treating obesity would be like treating high blood pressure.
 The goal of treatment of high blood pressure is not just to lower it a few points but to get it to a “target” — a pressure that’s low enough to prevent damage to your blood vessels.
 Similarly, if you have high cholesterol, the goal of treatment is to lower it to a target level where it won’t build up in your arteries.
 Maybe the time will come when you could treat obesity the same way– choose a desirable weight and keep shedding pounds until you get there.